Sverdfisk/Wind-turbine-RPM-estimation-software/README.md

 ## Intro
 This repository provides RPM estimation software, Altium files for a custom PCB for the IMX385, and driver files.
 The driver files are for a Raspberry Pi 5 and works as a compatability layer for the image sensor to work properly.
+Each component of the project can be used on its own if desired.
+This means that the custom PCB, driver, or RPM detection software can be used without necessarily depending on the other modules.

 ### Notes and issues:
 - The image pipeline (V4L2 pipeline) is not automatically set up, meaning that manual effort is required to extract frames.
 The driver/ folder provides some helpful scripts, but is not a complete configuration.
 The sensor can still send images to the Pi 5 as pixel data with no formatting.